UI pattern loading to show as soon as possible a mirror of the layout you expect to have once data arrives.

 Template of a complete blog from scratch using React and Gatsby with pagination, categories, featured post, author, SEO and navigation.

-Easiest way to write stylesheets and free of dependencies.
+The easiest way to write stylesheets and free of dependencies.

 Create fully customizable skeleton animations for your website with React Content Loader.